PEDROTUBER44/Mild/README.md

 ![](imagens/archlinux-cinnamon.webp)

-Após isso você terá um ambiente desktop clean sem aplicativos redundantes no seu **Arch Linux !**
+After that you will have a clean desktop environment with no redundant apps on your **Arch Linux !**

 ****